julian-molina/Documentation/docs/pages/suite/suite-design-space-workspace-and-data-structures.md

  * Nodes that may be floating around detached from hierarchies.

- * Information regarding the physical position and status of all nodes within the designer, even those detached from the hierarchies.
+ * Information regarding the physical position and status of all nodes within the design space, even those detached from the hierarchies.

 The workspace is not part of any of the hierarchies; instead, it contains them.

+{% include note.html content="Users may manage multiple workspaces, but only one workspace may be loaded in the system at any point." %}

-{% include tip.html content="Backing up your workspace is the best way to store all the information within the designer, ready to be deployed.
-Your workspace is saved at the browser level every time you make a change, but still, you should back up your workspace once in a while so that you can go back to past versions or recover from the occasional crash. " %}
+{% include tip.html content="Backing up your workspace is the best way to store all the information within the design space, ready to be deployed.
+Your workspace is saved at the browser level every time you make a change, but still, you should back up your workspace once in a while so that you can go back to past versions or recover from the occasional crash.
+Also, backups allow you to switch seamlessly from one workspace to another workspace." %}

 ## Nodes